How long does it take for fleas to die after treatment?

 Flea control products for pets come in a variety of forms including spot-ons, flea collars, tablets and sprays.
 They use various different active ingredients to kill fleas, which means they all work slightly differently.
 The time it takes for products to kill fleas can therefore vary depending on the product used.

 Imidacloprid kills fleas within 24 hours.
-Along with imidacloprid, Seresto flea and tick control collar also contains flumethrin, which repels and kills ticks.
-The collar works for up to eight months, providing the longest-lasting flea and tick protection in a single application.
+Along with imidacloprid, Seresto Flea and Tick Control collar also contains flumethrin, which repels and kills ticks.
+The collar works for 7-8 months, providing the longest-lasting flea and tick protection in a single application.

 Imidacloprid also kills flea larvae in the home environment, for example in carpets and pet bedding, helping to break the flea life cycle.